Great Expectations (1998 film): Production

+The movie changes the setting from 1812 to 1827 London to 1990s New York, and updates the hero's name from "Pip" to "Finn".
+The name of Hawke's character was undecided for a while, with the original novel's Pip sounding unpalatable, given this version's modern-day setting.
+The production settled on Finnegan, or Finn, the name of Hawke's dog.
+Other changes include the character of "Miss Havisham" renamed "Nora Dinsmoor", and "Abel Magwitch" renamed "Arthur Lustig".

 Hawke was initially not interested; he felt that the themes of class present in the story would be better served in an American context if the main character were Latino or African American.
 However, after meeting with Cuarón and being impressed with the director's enthusiasm for the project, Hawke agreed.

 The voiceovers were not in the original screenplay.
 Once the film was edited together, producer Art Linson felt that voiceover was needed to maintain connective tissue in the hyperstylized world that Cuaron had created.
 Having previously worked with screenwriter David Mamet on The Edge and The Untouchables, Linson hired him to write the voiceovers.
 Mamet was not credited in the final film.

-The name of Hawke's character was undecided for a while, with the original novel's Pip sounding unpalatable, given this version's modern-day setting.
-The production settled on Finnegan, or Finn, the name of Hawke's dog.